Songtech-0912/songtech-0912.github.io/content/vector-and-advanced-calculus.md

 +++
-title = "Vector calculus and advanced topics in calculus" date = 2024-01-14
+title = "Vector Calculus and Advanced Topics in Calculus" date = 2026-01-14
 +++

 These notes covers the methods of calculus that go beyond multivariable calculus, including vector calculus, tensor calculus, the calculus of variations, and applications for each.